+- Immunizations

+- Safety

+- Growth

+- Nutrition [appropriate diet and sequencing of feeding advancements in infants]

+- Development

+- Mental Health and behavior

+- Literacy/Digital health

-- Describe the elements of well child care, including (Medical Expert): Stages of normal development Nutritional issues including appropriate diet and sequencing of advancement in infant nutrition - 15.
-Describe and when appropriate apply, how health promotion and public health principles apply to clinical care in pediatrics. - 16.
-Develop and apply appropriate skills to prevent harm in patients both in the medical and non-medical settings - 18.
-Demonstrate proficiency in basic procedural skills relevant to pediatric clinical care as documented in the 6.2 Pediatric Clinical Learning Experiences logs. \\
+- 15. Describe and when appropriate apply how health promotion and public health principles apply to clinical care in pediatrics.

+- 16. Develop and apply appropriate skills to prevent harm in patients both in the medical and non-medical settings.

+- 17. Demonstrate proficiency in basic procedural skills relevant to pediatric clinical care as documented in the 6.2 Pediatric Clinical Learning Experiences logs.\\

-- 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.
-Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
-Communicate in a language easily understood by patients and family members. - 4.
+- 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
+Communicate in a language easily understood by patients and family members. - a) Communicate with pediatric patients at a level appropriate for age and development. - 4.
 Communicate in a culturally competent and sensitive manner. - 5.
-Participate in obtaining informed consent.
+Identify clinical situations where assistance from appropriate health care services (e.g.; Language translation, Child Life and Social Work services) is required for appropriate communication with the patient and/or family. - 6.
+Participate in obtaining informed consent. - 7.
+Communicate care plan effectively to third parties, pediatric patients, and care givers. - 8.
+Recognize issues pertaining to disclosure of pediatric patient health information

-- 1. Collaborate with members of the health care team to provide safe, comprehensive care for patients. - 2.
-Recognize and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise.
+- 1. Collaborate with members of the health care team to provide safe, comprehensive care for patients. - 2.Recognize and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise. - 3.
+Identify the role of healthcare services specific to pediatrics (e.g., Child Life Services) in the provision of care to pediatric patients.